 One of my favorite stories is of a college player that I worked with.
-The player was about a 45% free throw shooter, and in the beginning of the off season we started to rebuild his shot.
-During the first workout he air balled half of his shots from well inside the free throw line.
+The player was a 45% free throw shooter, and in the beginning of the offseason we started to rebuild his shot.
+During the first workout, he air-balled half of his shots from well inside the free throw line.
 That continued for a couple weeks, which is a longer than I expected.
 Two more weeks and still the air balls continued.
 Being totally honest I was starting to doubt if he would ever get it, but I knew what the error was and so we remained patient.

 You never know how long it might take to get it.
 It varies for every person and every habit, but you can’t skip steps.
 Identify the problem then work as slowly and as diligently as possible to do it correctly.
 As you are able to do it correctly, then slowly start to add speed and range.
 If the player struggles at a certain level, you slow down slightly and strengthen the habits.

 As coaches we need to have and understanding of the problem and a plan to improve it.
 If a player is struggling to transfer skills from one level of performance to the next, then as coaches we need to find a drill to bridge that gap.
 That is the whole point of drills – to put players in a position where they can learn a slightly more difficult skill.
 If there is too big of a gap, that acquisition of the new skill will never occur.
 Invent drills and get creative.
 A player can execute the habit at 6/10 of difficulty, but not a 7/10 — then you invent a drill that gets them reps at 6.5.
 Add layers to drills, build slowly, but DO NOT SKIP STEPS.